-In 2010, an extended version of Nightbreed known as Nightbreed – The Cabal Cut was released, being edited back more to Clive Barker’s vision and containing 50 minutes of material not previously seen in the theatrical cut, although this was sourced from a VHS tape of Clive Barker’s workprint and weak in quality.
+In 2010, an extended version of Nightbreed known as Nightbreed – The Cabal Cut was released, being edited back more to Clive Barker’s vision and containing 50 minutes of material not previously seen in the theatrical cut, although this was sourced from a VHS tape of Clive Barker’s workprint and is weak in quality.
 The Director’s Cut released in 2014, which runs to 120 minutes, is the superior cut of the film and one sourced from the original film stock.
 Clive Barker has celebrated this as being the film that he always wanted to release.
 This certainly improves the existing film, although one is of the opinion that it was still a flawed work in the first place.

 Clive Barker has directed two other films – Hellraiser (1987) and Lord of Illusions (1995), featuring his occult detective Harry D’Amour.
 Other Clive Barker adaptations include Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); Book of Blood (2009); and Dread (2009).
 Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).